What goes around, comes around … and around. How Edge of Tomorrow is metaphor for crime, punishment and divine retribution.

 Cage comes to embrace this philosophy.
 He embraces death – specifically, the selfless, sacrificial death that saves others.

-He also earns his job title – Major – for real through combat and graft, undoing the lie of the earlier pretence.
+He also belatedly earns his job title – Major – for real, through combat and graft, undoing the lie of the earlier pretence.

-But in the end, rather like the damned figures of medieval hell, Cage can’t escape punishment – however heroic he learns to be.
+But in the end, rather like the damned figures of medieval hell tortured for all eternity by their own sins, Cage can’t escape punishment – however heroic he learns to be.

-Edge of Tomorrow may not be an anti-war movie as such, but there are some parallels.
+Edge of Tomorrow may not be an anti-war movie as such, but there are parallels.

 Most obviously there’s the chaos and carnage of the desert fighting scenes, with troops literally thrown to their deaths.
 Again and again, men and women are sacrificed to a futile, unwinnable war – even though Cage, Rita Vrtaski and Dr Carter try to convince General Brigham there’s a better way.

 And how significant is it that Cage is an ad man?
-Marketing is often vital and important … until it sells you crap you don’t need and can’t afford – or convinces you war is painless.
+Marketing can be vital and important … until it sells you crap you don’t need and can’t afford, or convinces you war is painless.
 In thematic terms, Cage being an ad man is the same as him being a phoney Major and a coward.

 Worse still, he uses his advertising skills to sell the war to new recruits.
 He sends them to their deaths on the basis of a lie – that their armour will keep them alive.